graphql/graphql.github.io/src/content/faq/General.md

 The [GraphQL Foundation](https://foundation.graphql.org/faq/) is a neutral foundation that provides governance for GraphQL.
 This includes vendor-neutral oversight of open-source repositories, funding, events, and more.
 It's hosted under the [Linux Foundation](https://www.linuxfoundation.org/) and consists of [representatives from dozens of different companies](https://foundation.graphql.org/members/).
 The idea is that it’s an impartial and open home for the GraphQL community.

 You can find out more by visiting [foundation.graphql.org](https://foundation.graphql.org/).

-## How does GraphQL affect my product’s performance?

-With GraphQL, every field on every type has a focused, single-purpose function for resolving that value.
-Also, instead of trying to handle data parsing on the client, [GraphQL moves that logic to the server](/learn/best-practices/#server-side-batching-caching).
-As a result, there are some inherent performance benefits.
-Minimizing over-fetching and making [fewer roundtrips to the server](/learn/queries/#fields) are two of them.

-Other performance factors should be considered when building out your GraphQL implementation.
-For example, it’s possible for a GraphQL service to be ‘chatty’ and repeatedly load data from your database.
-This is commonly solved by [implementing a batching technique](/learn/best-practices/#server-side-batching-caching) or [utilizing a tool like DataLoader](https://github.com/graphql/dataloader).

 ## Is GraphQL scalable?